 Federal EM&V Resources

-The State and Local Energy Efficiency Action Network (SEE Action) Evaluation Measurement and Verification Working Group provides links to key EM&V resources for states, utilities, and other local stakeholders.
+- SEE Action Evaluation, Measurement, and Verification Working Group provides links to key EM&V resources for states, utilities, and other local stakeholders.

 International EM&V Resources

 - International Performance Verification and Measurement Protocol (IPMVP) - The Efficiency Valuation Organization (EVO) publishes the IPMVP, which is a series of documents that summarizes some of the best practices worldwide for determining the results of energy efficiency programs starting at the project level.
 You must register with EVO to read these documents.

 - IPMVP: Concepts and Options for Determining Energy and Water Savings - The DOE National Renewable Energy Laboratory published the March 2002 version of the IPMVP.

 - Evaluating Energy Efficiency Policy Measures and DSM Programmes - Published by the International Energy Agency October 2005